dotnet/coreclr/README.md

 The build has two main 'buildTypes'

-As mentioned in the instructions above, once the necessary tools have installed if you want to build the default flavor

  * Debug (default)- This compiles the runtime with additional runtime checks (asserts).
 These checks slow runtime execution but are really valuable for debugging, and is recommended for normal development and testing.
  * Release - This compiles without any development time runtime checks.
 This is what end users will use but